namtung-git/backend-client/.github/ISSUE_TEMPLATE/feature-and-task-definition.md

 ---
-name: Feature request
+name: Feature and task definition
-about: Provide a brief of your proposal's goal.
+about: Use this issue to raise a feature request or define a task
 title: ''
-labels: enhancement, for consideration, feature
+labels: enhancement, feature, for consideration
 assignees: PFigs

 ---